yandex-cloud/docs/en/compute/operations/vm-control/vm-detach-public-ip.md

    Where:

-   * `id`: VM instance ID.
-You can get a list of IDs of instances in a folder using the [CLI command](../../../cli/cli-ref/managed-services/compute/instance/list.md) `yc compute instance list`.
+   * `id`: VM ID.
+You can get a list of instance IDs in a folder using the [CLI command](../../../cli/cli-ref/managed-services/compute/instance/list.md) `yc compute instance list`.
-   * `network-interface-index`: VM instance's network interface index.
+   * `network-interface-index`: VM's network interface index.
 By default: `0`.

    For more information about the `yc compute instance remove-one-to-one-nat` command, see the [CLI reference](../../../cli/cli-ref/managed-services/compute/instance/remove-one-to-one-nat.md).